JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 #### Import the library using SPM in XCode

+Installs the parts of the KMP-NativeCoroutines Swift package necessary to work with the `async/await` mechanism.

 1. Go to **File** | **Open Project in Xcode**.
 2. In Xcode, right-click the `iosApp` project in the left-hand menu and select **Add Package Dependencies**.
 3. In the search bar, enter the package name: